What is a CDN?

 KeyCDN is another well-known CDN service provider on our list.
 Using the CDN Enabler WordPress plugin, KeyCDN can quickly be added to a WordPress blog.

 Customers can easily sign up for the “pay as you go” option, which means the billing is purely based on usage.
 KeyCDN is an ideal CDN for low-traffic websites to get started with a content delivery network, but the pay-as-you-go billing model makes it sort of unfavorable, once the traffic grows.

 KeyCDN stands out from among the competition, by offering a host of features like Gzip compression, real-time traffic and usage reports, instant cache purge, 2FA, DDoS attack security, and many others.

 Google Cloud CDN

-Google Cloud CDN is the affordable content delivery network that makes use of Google’s global infrastructure.
-They have data centres in 90+ countries.
+Google Cloud CDN is an affordable content delivery network that makes use of Google’s global infrastructure.
+They have data centers in 90+ countries.